57th Venice International Film Festival

 The 57th annual Venice International Film Festival was held between 30 August to 9 September 2000.

+Czech filmmaker Miloš Forman was the Jury President of the main competition.

-The Golden Lion was awarded to Dayereh directed by Jafar Panahi.
+The Golden Lion was awarded to the Iranian film The Circle, directed by Jafar Panahi.
+American filmmaker and actor Clint Eastwood was the recipient of the Golden Lion for Lifetime Achievement.

 Jury

 The following people comprised the 2000 jury: